 What You Need for a Saltwater Aquarium

 A saltwater aquarium is a complex ecosystem.
 It is characterized by its beauty and variety of species.
-If you decide to create such beauty at home, you should not only have sufficient knowledge in this area but also considerable financial capabilities.
+If you decide to create such a vision at home, you should have sufficient knowledge in this area and considerable financial capabilities.
 You must take good care of a saltwater fish tank and keep rules of maintenance.
 Only in this case you can succeed and create a beautiful fish tank.

 Pros & Cons

-A saltwater tank is very difficult to create at home.
-Aquarists need to consider a huge number of factors that can affect not only the appearance of the fish tank but also the lives of its inhabitants.
+A saltwater tank is tough to create at home.
+Aquarists need to consider a vast number of factors that can affect not only the appearance of the fish tank but also the lives of its inhabitants.
 Professionals advise sorting out priorities and weighing all risks.
 To make this easier, you should study all the positive and negative sides of a saltwater aquarium.

 The advantages of saltwater aquariums: